Beijing Electronic Science and Technology Institute: Zhongnanhai Amateur University

 In the spring of 1948, Mao Zedong, Chairman of the Chinese Communist Party, established the Central Government Amateur School in Xibaipo, Pingshan County, Hebei Province.
 The central leadership at that time made a special study on this and decided that Liu Shaoqi, one of the five secretaries of the Secretariat of the Chinese Communist Party, would serve as the principal concurrently.
 Liu Huo from the Propaganda and Education Section would be in charge of the specific teaching work.
 The courses included political theory and cultural courses such as Chinese and mathematics.
 There were no full-time teachers, and cadres with high cultural and theoretical levels were hired to teach.

-In 1949, the Central Committee of the Chinese Communist Party moved into Zhongnanhai in Beijing.The school's teaching work was handed over to the Central Guard Bureau, which used the scattered and unused old bungalows in Zhongnanhai as classrooms and called it the Zhongnanhai Cultural School.After the founding of the People's Republic of China, the number of units in Zhongnanhai increased, and the educational levels of the staff varied, so many courses and classes needed to be opened.
+In 1949, the Central Committee of the Chinese Communist Party moved into Zhongnanhai in Beijing.
+The school's teaching work was handed over to the Central Guard Bureau, which used the scattered and unused old bungalows in Zhongnanhai as classrooms and called it the Zhongnanhai Cultural School.
+After the founding of the People's Republic of China, the number of units in Zhongnanhai increased, and the educational levels of the staff varied, so many courses and classes needed to be opened.
 The leaders transferred more than ten young people with university and college degrees from the graduates of the North China People's Revolutionary University to teach.
 In 1953, there were more than 900 students.
 The principal was Wang Jingxian, secretary of the Party Branch of Mao Zedong's Office and deputy director of the Central Security Bureau.
 The vice principal was Ma Da, chief of the Propaganda and Education Section of the Security Bureau.
 At that time, the school offered junior high school and elementary school cultural courses, plus crash courses in literacy, a total of 26 classes.
-Because the CCP Central Committee Directly Affiliated Organs Committee stipulated that all staff members who did not have a high school education must study at the school, all central directly affiliated organs working in Zhongnanhai, such as the General Office of the CCP Central Committee, the CCP Central Military Commission, the CCP Central Propaganda Department, the Security Bureau, the Secretariat, the Confidential Office, and other units, had staff members enrolled, with the Security Bureau having the largest number of staff members.
+Because the CCP Central Committee Directly Affiliated Organs Committee stipulated that all staff members who did not have a high school education must study at the school, all central directly affiliated organs working in Zhongnanhai, such as the General Office of the CCP Central Committee, the CCP Central Military Commission, the CCP Central Publicity Department, the Security Bureau, the Secretariat, the Confidential Office, and other units, had staff members enrolled, with the Security Bureau having the largest number of staff members.
 The State Council and its system working in Zhongnanhai also had a large-scale part-time school, but the teaching location was not in Zhongnanhai.